xaage/Titanic-Preprocessing/README.md

 # Titanic - preprocessing and data cleaning

-Titanic is a well known dataset used for education purpose (available on kaggle.com).
-This repository contain the code for preprocessing and applying some machine learning techniques to predict the passenger survival accuracy.
+The Jupyter notebook provides insights of the Titanic dataset (available on kaggle.com) via a data preprocessing with Python.